 It Adds Flavor

 In the right concentrations, salt makes everything taste better.
 When used in small amounts, salt reduces bitter flavors and enhances sweet, making your dessert bread divine.
 In larger amounts, it reduces the sweet and enhances umami, so your savory recipes stand out.

 If you forget the salt, your bread will likely taste bland unless you have other ingredients to compensate.

 At a molecular level, salt dissolves in and binds with water molecules in your bread.
 It restricts water activity, which in turn, tightens and stabilizes your bread’s gluten structure.

 As your yeast ferments in your bread, it releases carbon dioxide gas.
 Stable gluten effectively captures and holds carbon dioxide.
 The more carbon dioxide in the dough, the more volume and the bigger the rise.

-If you forget salt, your dough may stay slack and sticky.
+If you forgot the salt, your dough may stay slack and sticky.
 You will have a much harder time working your dough and your bread will stay flat.

 It Slows Fermentation

 To put things simply, yeast makes your bread rise.
 Yeast has special enzymes that break down large starch molecules into small simple sugars.
 Then the yeast metabolizes these sugars and releases ethyl alcohol and carbon dioxide into the dough.
 As mentioned above, the gluten in your bread then captures the carbon dioxide and the resulting bubbles lift your dough.